 Generating Your Link

 This is where the transcription process starts.
 Generating a link is super easy.
 Let's first talk about where to select your videos or MP3s from and some important things to do before you generate your link.

 First click on the Content section on the left side.
 From here you will see three tabs:

 In order to start the transcription process, you will want to go to either My YouTube or Imported Content.

-You'll see the status of all your video and whether they have transcriptions complete or not.
+You'll see the status of all your videos and whether they have completed transcriptions.